Virusmater/OdroidXU4-Cloudshell2-OMV/README.md

 reboot to see the result

 ## Fan speed
-The fan cannot be adjusted by a software because of the mistake in the Cloudshell board, so make a cron script to be able to live in the same room with your NAS.
+The fan cannot be adjusted by a software because of the mistake in the Cloudshell2 board, so make a cron script to be able to live in the same room with your NAS.
 Always check downloaded script content before the execution.
 ```bash
 wget -P /usr/local/sbin/ https://raw.githubusercontent.com/Virusmater/OdroidXU4-Cloudshell2-OMV/master/usr/local/sbin/fan_control.sh
 chmod +x /usr/local/sbin/fan_control.sh